petersantoso94/GolangTraining/27_code-in-process/67_digital-ocean_aerospike/README.md

 			* if it can decrypt the message, no other password is needed
 	* at terminal:
 		* ssh -T git@github.com
-		* Hi GoesToEleven!
+		* Hi petersantoso94!
 You've successfully authenticated, but GitHub does not provide shell access.
 1. Create a server.
     * create droplet
     * hostname